 In 1990 the Australasian Society of Clinical Immunology and Allergy (ASCIA) was established, by amalgamating the ACA with the ASI Clinical Immunology Group (CIG).
 (Reference: Donald, Gwen.
 ACA Newsletter 9; 1990).

-Since 1990 ASCIA has grown into a world leading, innovative and active professional society with strong and progressive leadership.
-For a listing of past ASCIA Presidents go to www.allergy.org.au/members/ascia-past-presidents
+Since it was formed in 1990 ASCIA has grown into a world leading, innovative and active professional society with strong and progressive leadership.
+The current ASCIA President is Dr Brynn Wainstein and past ASCIA Presidents are listed at www.allergy.org.au/members/ascia-past-presidents

 From 1990 to 2000, ASCIA built a strong foundation for the future, including: